 - Juice On Tapp – Order up cold-pressed juices with healthy ingredients like kale, carrot and ginger, then have it delivered to your location in the Houston metro area.
 Click here for more information.

-- Llulo – This Africa inspired retailer sells apparel, Ankara print clothing and home decor from Nigerian artisans helping to support those small businesses.
+- Llulo – This Africa-inspired retailer sells apparel, Ankara print clothing, and home decor from Nigeria, helping to support African artisans and small businesses.
 Click here for more information.

 - Macros TX – Meal prep has never been easier with this delivery service that offers up flavorful, healthy meals.
 Order by Saturday and they will deliver on Sunday, or subscribe to take the planning out of your evening meals.
 Click here for more information.

 - Set Sail Apparel – Founded by former U.S. Navy boatswain’s mate Kentrel Code, this lifestyle streetwear brand features a nautical aesthetic with seasonal releases of hoodies, shirts, joggers, slides, hats and more.
 Click here for more information.

 - Spectrum Financial Group – Based in Houston, this financial services group can assist in financial planning, tax services, and supporting business needs with their firm of accountants.
 Click here for more information.

 - Unity National Bank in Third Ward and Missouri City – Founded in 1963, Unity National Bank is the only African American-owned banking institution in Texas, offering a range of business, personal and online services.
 Click here for more information.